takama/junior/utils/README.md

-# The utilities which developed on demand
+# The utilities

-Just auxiliary utilities to calculate CRC 16/32
+Just auxiliary utilities which developed on demand.
+There are CLI tools to calculate CRC 16/32